BlockchainHB/github-merge-notion-agent/README.md

   - `NOTION_DATABASE_ID`
   - `OPENAI_API_KEY`

-Add this workflow to your repo (works on merged PRs and supports manual runs):
+Add this workflow to your repo (runs on merged PRs and supports manual runs):

 ```yaml
 name: PR → Notion Changelog